 For instance, a sample test would be, “Click where you can find more about Loud Dog.”
 A click heat map would show where users would click when prompted this question.

 We use a web application called Verify App to do our click-tests.
 They even provide a whole slew of other screenshot-based usability tests that can give us more insight to our users’ experiences.
 We can show them two different mock-ups of the same page and content, and the user can pick their preference and type in the reason for their choice.
 Other info that can be harvested is how they feel about certain parts of the screen shot or even give them free reign over what they want to comment about what they liked or disliked.

 These tests take seconds for a user to complete!
 Just tweet a test and you’ll get all the information you need to move onto the next steps of the design phase.
 This method is about being quick, effective with time, and making improvements early in the game.

 Just keep testing!
 Ask your mom!
 Ask your neighbor!
 Ask the post man!
 You don’t even have to show them a Photoshop mock-up, just a pen and paper sketch!
 Keep gathering feedback on your work so you can constantly improve!
 There’s no sense in working in a box.
 Abolish the designer-user disconnect!

 Hey!
-This wasn't written by a siege of heron!
+This wasn't written by a congress of ravens!
 It was written by Brian Kwa, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.